BICENTENNIAL TRIBUTE

 B: Hmmm - my cheeks are particularly rotund at this juncture - but as he is an American - very well!

-GB is suddenly aware of a luminous vision quietly reclining on the sopha
+GB is suddenly aware of a numinous vision quietly reclining on the sopha

 GB: Oh - do pardon me! (is mesmerised by Teresa's rose-gold locks and superb teeth) - my, what an impressive telescope, Madam

-T: Like our tower, it is the best of Pisan engineering, Mr. Bancroft (twirls instrument with intent) and it can see what the trusting eye of a woman can not (bites unripe apple) why, did I not spy some washerwomen fighting over his Lordship's rose on board your boat? ah, me! 'twas my folly to believe such beings could not float (laughs, coldly)
+T: Like our tower, it is the best of Pisan engineering, Mr. Bancroft (twirls instrument with intent) and it can see what the trusting eye of a woman can not (plucks a red rose) why, did I not spy some washerwomen fighting over his Lordship's rose on board your boat?
+Dio Buono! - 'twas my folly to believe female beings could not float (laughs, coldly)

 B gulps, pales and glares at GB

-GB: er - as a young nation, Madam - we have rapidly thrown off the superstitions of the old world...
+GB: er - as a young nation, Madam, we have rapidly thrown off the superstitions of the old (gathers hat and gifts from B) Ah! jeepers - the ship's bell has tolled!
+So long (bows ) my Lord, Madam (departs, hurriedly)

-B: I feel quite respawned by the energy of the Americans - ah! the nobility of my Sire's character! not that I ever doubted it! - just wait 'til I tell Augusta! (slashes the air with a non-existent sword) - the Byronic Blood, mio tesoro, 'twil out, 'twil out!!
+B: Oons!
+I feel quite respawned by the energy of the Americans - ah! the illustriousness of my gallant Sire's career! not that I ever doubted it - just wait 'til I tell Augusta! (slashes the air with a non-existent sword) - the Byronic blood - mio tesoro - you had faith did you not? - verily - 'twil out, 'twil out!!

 B twiddles with rose - is stung by its thorns and bleeds profusely

-B: Feck and damn!
-Figlio di puttana!! ouch!! (shakes paw) - Land sakes, Teresa! - you left the thorns on?! (shows tiny scratch) you have purposely blooded me? - for what?
-Mrs. Stith - an - er - antiquated matron?
-(T raises eyebrow in an unmistakenly hostile manoeuvre) Perchance, I shall take up the Commodore's offer of a voyage to the New World, and have a comely cabin-woman scrub my boots with her apron! (is now in a rage that the bleeding has ceased) - I shan't forget this wound, mio tesoro - have no doubt!
+B: Figlio di puttana!! ouch!! (shakes paw) - land sakes, Teresa! - you left the thorns on?! - you have purposely let my blood? - for what - an antiquated matron? - perchance, I shall take up the Commodore's offer of a voyage to the New World, and have a down-home cabin-woman scrub my boots with her apron!

-T: If you hadn't shown me the telescope - my devilishly handsome Englishman - I would never have known that you gave my rose to that sailorwoman - today - you have done me the honour of telling the truth (smiles gently, with satisfaction) - for I can see that the Byronic blood - 'tis certamente, most decisively - out!
+T: If you'd followed your own advice - my devilishly troppo bello Englishman - and kept this female away from nautical equipment - I should never have known that you gave my rose to that speckled American sea-trout - however - today, you have done me the honour of telling the truth (smiles gently, with satisfaction, as B is in a near-faint on the sopha) - for I can see that the Byronic blood is most decisively out (bandages the tiny scratch)

 END